GarrettBoggs/question-board/README.md

 ## Description

-This is a basic message board in questions can be added.
+This is a basic message board where questions can be added.
 Users are able to answer the questions as they please.

 ## Prerequisites